This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Hoop Houses Can Extend Growing Season

-The extended growing season remains to be one of the primary benefits of a hoop house.
+The extended growing season remains one of the primary benefits of a hoop house.
 Gardeners love how a hoop house can increase their growing season.
 With this arched-shaped structure, the growing season can start earlier and end later.

 With proper knowledge and management, growers can extend the growing season for frost-sensitive crops by around two months, i.e., a month in the beginning and a month at the end of the growing season.
 This is because the heat trapped inside the hoop house can help warm up the soil and promote the growth of crops.